systopia/de.systopia.civioffice/docs/working-with-documents.md

 With the integrated document stores for personal and shared uploads, the documents to be used as templates in CiviOffice can be managed via `/civicrm/civioffice/document_upload`.
-(A user with admin privileges can add a navigation menu item linked to that page.)
+(During installation, a navigation link to this page should have been created.)

-In future versions, other document stores can be added.
+In future versions, other document stores might be added.
+This could also be remote document servers such as NextCloud.
+Currently, only the local document store is available.

 You can use CiviCRM tokens in your document templates.
 A page listing all the tokens available in your system can be found at `/civicrm/civioffice/tokens`.